 At this point a little backstory is needed.

 In July 1873 the Northern Pacific railroad made its pick for an arrival point on Puget Sound.
 Tracks were already being laid north from the Columbia river and the NP was flirting with several frontier towns on Puget Sound to get the best deal they could in waterfront property, political favors and outright cash.
 As we know Tacoma won mainly because the railroad basically got the whole hillside above Commencement Bay and it was a lot closer than Seattle.
 Charles B Wright and other key Board Directors for the railroad were in a big rush to meet congressional deadlines for reaching saltwater with the line and cashing in on real estate before going bankrupt.
 With New Tacoma chosen, the NP sent in their team, to clear the trees, survey streets and lots, build a recognizable town and immediately start selling property.
 The “Special Agent” in charge was Thomas Theodore Hosmer who happened to be married to the sister of Charles Wright’s wife.
 Hosmer and his wife Louise mucked out the frontier town of Tacoma and literally were in charge of turning it into a city.
 In 1877 Hosmer was made General Manager of the Tacoma Land Company, the real estate branch of the railroad, and arguably was the most powerful man in town.
-Three years later he divested himself of company control over the wood planked frontier town by founding a township board of directors and having the State formally grant Tacoma a City Charter.
+Three years later he divested himself of company control over the wood planked frontier town by founding a township board of directors and having the Territorial government formally grant Tacoma a City Charter.
 In 1882 he was unanimously chosen as Tacoma’s first Mayor.

 When Theodore and Louise moved out of their New Tacoma tent in 1875 it was into a nice two story wood frame house across the street from the wood framed City Hall and next to the wood framed headquarters of the NP and Tacoma Land Company.
 In the earliest photograph of the house, taken in 1881, Tacoma was still a city of wooden buildings but it was filling up fast.
 The Hosmer house has two chimneys, a distinctive low hipped roof and fancy shutters on the windows in the picture and sat just off the corner of 9th and St. Helen’s.